Line 8 (Shanghai Metro): Controversy

-Even though Line 8 is a heavy rail rapid transit line, "Type C" trains designed for light metro lines consisting of 6 or 7 cars are being used throughout the line.
-Due to the trains relatively smaller loading gauge and capacity compared to "Type A" trains used on other Shanghai Metro lines, the line is extremely crowded.
+Even though Line 8 is a heavy rail rapid transit line, Class C trains designed for light metro lines consisting of 6 or 7 cars are being used throughout the line.
+Due to the trains relatively smaller loading gauge and capacity compared to Class A trains used on other Shanghai Metro lines, the line is extremely crowded.
 This has caused much doubt among the public in Shanghai Metro's ability to accurately predict passenger flows for future lines.
-It was revealed that Line 8 originally was forecasted to have a short term daily ridership of 400,000-500,000 people/day, which warrants the use of larger "Type A" trains on other Shanghai Metro lines.
+It was revealed that Line 8 originally was forecasted to have a short term daily ridership of 400,000-500,000 people/day, which warrants the use of larger Class A trains on other Shanghai Metro lines.
 This is not surprising given Line 8 is planned to serve some of Shanghai's densest neighborhoods and several major attractions.
-However the forecast was revised many times and finally downgraded to 200,000 people/day through "internal negotiation and coordination", which allowed Shanghai Alstom, a company interested in manufacturing and selling "Type C" trains in Shanghai, to build trains for Line 8.
-Chief designer Yu Jiakang noted that in addition to short term solutions such as operating 7 car trains and reducing headways, last resort is to rebuild Line 8 as the loading gauges of "Type A" trains are incompatible with "Type C" trains.
+However the forecast was revised many times and finally downgraded to 200,000 people/day through "internal negotiation and coordination", which allowed Shanghai Alstom, a company interested in manufacturing and selling Class C trains in Shanghai, to build trains for Line 8.
+Chief designer Yu Jiakang noted that in addition to short term solutions such as operating 7 car trains and reducing headways, last resort is to rebuild Line 8 as the loading gauges of Class C trains are incompatible with Class C trains.
 Additionally, parallel relief bus services have started operating.
 The initial 28 trainsets were 6-car consists.
 Due to overcrowding, subsequent train purchases (62 sets) were 7-car sets.
+There was a canceled plan to expand 08C01 stocks from the 6-car sets to 7-car sets.